Muswell Hill: 20th century

-Administration and representation
+Governance

 The hill was part of the Bishop of London's Manor of Hornsey, an area served from the medieval period by the ancient parish of Hornsey.
-Parishes were originally ecclesiastic in purpose, but from the Tudor era onwards had a civic as well as ecclesiastical purpose.
+Parishes were originally ecclesiastic in purpose but, from the Tudor era onwards, had a civic as well as ecclesiastical purpose.

 In 1903, the area of the civil parish of Hornsey became the Municipal Borough of Hornsey, within the administrative county of Middlesex.
-Then in 1965 Hornsey merged with Tottenham and Wood Green to form the modern London Borough of Haringey.
+Then, in 1965, Hornsey merged with Tottenham and Wood Green to form the modern London Borough of Haringey.

 Northern parts of the N10 postal area, sometimes also regarded as part of Muswell Hill, were part of the parish of Friern Barnet, which subsequently became Friern Barnet Urban District before becoming part of the London Borough of Barnet.

 The area is in the Hornsey and Friern Barnet parliamentary constituency.
 The area is part of the Muswell Hill ward for elections to Haringey London Borough Council.

 Geography

-Close to Alexandra Park and Highgate Woods, Muswell Hill's architecture is predominantly Edwardian.
+Close to Alexandra Park and Highgate Wood, Muswell Hill's architecture is predominantly Edwardian.
 Muswell Hill Broadway and Fortis Green Road, the main shopping streets, still maintain their historic character with most of the original facades preserved above street level.
 The area has a synagogue and six churches, one of which has been converted into a steak house.